Often the question that intrigues people that are planning for their PMP exam is: What does it take to get PMP certificate?

 If you consider the average age of PMP test takers to be 30+ yrs (no official word, based on inputs on forums) one is several years away from the regular practice of taking 4-hour long exams.
 A PMP simulator that allows you 200 question, timed exams helps you replicate real exam situation.
 You can practice optimizing your 4 hours on the exam in order to answer most of the questions correctly in the given time.

-For any free question sets that you take off the Internet, just make sure they are updated for PMBOK-5.
-There are many PMBOK-4 tests floating around which can easily take you off the study course and induce plenty of confusion because of the changes in ITTOs and processes between PMBOK-4 and PMBOK-5.
+Caution – For any free question sets that you take off the Internet, just make sure they are updated for PMBOK-6.
+There are many PMBOK-4 and PMBOK-5 free tests floating around on the Internet that can easily take you off the study course and induce plenty of confusion because of the changes in ITTOs and processes in PMBOK-5 and PMBOK-6.

 PMP myth #5: Aim to get 61% or X number of questions correct and you’ll be through

 “Passing the PMP Exam is no longer determined by the percentage of questions you answer correctly.
-It is calculated using a sound psychometric analysis.
-In essence this means that the harder questions are worth more than the easier questions.
+It is calculated using sound psychometric analysis.
+In essence, this means that the harder questions are worth more than the easier questions.

 So you get a higher score if you answer more of the harder questions correctly and a lower score if you answer more of the easier questions correctly.
 The minimum score needed to pass is determined by the overall difficulty of your individual exam.”

-PMP myth #6: You should take only REP course
+PMP myth #6: You should take only the ATP course

 No. Any training shop can offer you PMP training.
-However, there is an advantage of taking the PMP training offered by a REP (registered education provider), precisely for the same reason – their training material has been validated and certified by PMI.
+However, there is an advantage of taking the PMP training offered by an ATP (Authorized Training Providers), precisely for the same reason – their training material has been validated and certified by PMI.

-If you already have fulfilled 35 contact hour requirement from courses offered by non-REPs, don’t worry, you are not losing out on anything.
+If you already have fulfilled 35 contact hour requirements from courses offered by non-ATPs, don’t worry, you are not losing out on anything.

 PMP myth #7: You need 35 PDUs before taking the exam